Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 | Volume Units | Choice: Cubic Feet, Cubic Yards, Cubic Meters, Liters, Acre Feet, Barrels, Specify | Volume Units is used to select which units the volume should be calculated in. |

-| Volume Units Ratio | Double | If the Volume Units is set to Specify the user must set the Volume Units Ratio.
-The ratio should be the factor needed to convert between the user specified units and liters. |
+| Volume Units Ratio | Double | If the Volume Units is set to Specify, the user must set the Volume Units Ratio.
+The ratio should be the factor needed to convert between the user-specified units and liters.
+For example, for cubic meters the ratio would be 1000. |

-| Volume Specified Units | String | If the Volume Units is set to Specify the user must set the Volume Specified Units.
+| Volume Specified Units | String | If the Volume Units is set to Specify, the user must set the Volume Specified Units label.
 This label will be used in the output. |

 | Mass Units | Choice: Kilograms, Metric Tons, Pounds, U.S. Short Tons, Ounces (Troy), Specify | Mass Units is used to select which units the mass should be calculated in. |

-| Mass Unit Ratio | Double | If the Mass Units is set to Specify the user must set the Mass Unit Ratio.
-The ratio should be the factor needed to convert between the user specified units and kilograms. |
+| Mass Unit Ratio | Double | If the Mass Units is set to Specify, the user must set the Mass Unit Ratio.
+The ratio should be the factor needed to convert between the user-specified units and kilograms. |

-| Mass Specified Units | String | If the Mass Units is set to Specify the user must set the Mass Specified Units.
+| Mass Specified Units | String | If the Mass Units is set to Specify, the user must set the Mass Specified Units label.
 This label will be used in the output. |

-| Output Field Data | Multi-select: Current Cell, Cell Center X, Cell Center Y, Cell Center Z, Soil Volume, Soil Mass, Chem Volume, Chem Mass, Average Concentration | The Output Field Data allows the user to select which cell data components to include in the Output Field. |
+| Output Field Data | Multi-select: Current Cell, Cell Center X, Cell Center Y, Cell Center Z, Soil Volume, Soil Mass, Chem Volume, Chem Mass, Average Concentration, Water Volume, Water Mass, Air Volume, Air Mass, Total Activity | The Output Field Data selection determines which cell data components are included in the Output Field. |

-| Output Results To File | Boolean | The Output Results To File toggle causes volumetrics to write a file, specified by the Filename, that contains all volumetrics information in a format suitable for input to programs like Excel (tab delimited .txt file).
-This file is written to in an append mode. |
+| Output Results To File | Boolean | The Output Results To File toggle causes cell volumetrics to write a file, specified by the Filename, that contains all volumetrics information in a format suitable for input to programs like Excel (tab delimited .txt file).
+The file is opened in append mode and will grow as cell volumetrics is run.
+Delete or move the file when finished with it. |

-| Overwrite File | Boolean | The Overwrite File toggle will create a new file when on or append to a file when off. |
+| Overwrite File | Boolean | The Overwrite File toggle creates a new file when on, or appends to an existing file when off. |

-| Filename | File | The filename for output. |
+| Filename | String | The filename for output. |

 compute surface area